Pterygium is a noncancerous eye condition that affects more than three million people in the United States each year.

-At Clarkson Eyecare, our goal is to provide every patient with their best vision possible.
+At Clarkson Eyecare, our goal is to provide every patient with the best vision possible.
 We are located in Florida, Georgia, Illinois, Kentucky, Michigan, Minnesota, Missouri, New Jersey, Ohio, and Virginia.
-Click to find a location near you.
+Click to find a location specializing in Pterygium treatment near you.

 While it may not impact your sight in its early stages, if left untreated, a pterygium can spread over the front surface of your eye and cause blurred or double vision.

 Most people can see or feel a pterygium.
 It generally appears on the part of your eye closest to your nose.
 Symptoms include redness, itchiness, irritation, a burning sensation, and a feeling like you have something in your eye.
 A thick or large growth can cover your cornea, which can cause impaired or loss of vision.

 Most pterygiums can be treated using artificial tears (eye drops) or ointments with corticosteroids.
 At Clarkson Eyecare, our doctors perform comprehensive eye exams using the latest technology available to identify and diagnose various eye conditions like Pterygium.
 We can help you determine whether eye drops, ointment, or outpatient surgery is the best treatment for your unique eyes.

 A pterygium is a common eye condition that affects millions of people of all ages.
 Males are twice as likely to be diagnosed with a pterygium than females.

 While sun exposure is the main cause, there are other risk factors including dry eyes and exposure to environmental irritants like pollen, dust, sand, smoke, and wind.

 The people who are the most at risk for pterygiums are: